 Then I had my radiation sessions.
 I remember the last day of the radiation and I travelled by bus on my own.
 I felt so good.
 Then I had my chemo.
 After my second chemo, I started getting intestinal bleeding, which is very rare.
 And once I finished my chemotherapy, I started my classes also.
 And then I joined the OIA and I’m a part of the support group.

 Life lessons I learned

 According to my experience, one should have a positive approach towards it and should be thankful that at least there is a solution.
 At least you have an option of imagining your life, which we never had.
 That could have been worse.
 So that’s what I believe.
 Keep positivity and move around with positive people.
-Sometimes you feel very low, so just to boost up my mood.
-I used to watch comedy.
+Sometimes you feel very low, so just to boost up my mood, I used to watch comedy.
 I started reading again.
-Earlier I was not able to read because of my business schedules and other things.
 I tried to stay positive.
 I started doing all those things that made me happy.
-I remember we had arranged a picnic in 2019.